Raul-Tenorio02/javaRE/README.md

 # Known Issues & Limitations

-1. Some methods may contain bugs, logic mistakes or unexpected behaviors.
+1. Some features can present logic mistakes or unexpected behaviors.
 2. Some features are still under development.

 # Planned Features